 One of the reasons that so many people find taxes confusing is that some terms used to discuss taxes aren’t immediately clear.
-For instance, when you see the term tax relief, it could mean one of two things: finding ways to lower your tax burden or solutions meant to help you pay off existing tax debt.
-If you’re currently dealing with tax debt, or you simply want to make sure that your annual tax bill is as low as possible, it’s a good idea to learn about the different forms of available tax relief.
+For instance, when you see the term back tax assistance, it could mean one of two things: finding ways to lower your tax burden or solutions meant to help you pay off existing back taxes.
+If you’re currently dealing with back taxes, or you simply want to make sure that your annual tax bill is as low as possible, it’s a good idea to learn about the different forms of available back tax asssitance.

-Every taxpayer wants to make sure that their taxes stay low, which makes tax deductions one of the most useful forms of tax relief.
+Every taxpayer wants to make sure that their taxes stay low, which makes tax deductions one of the most useful forms of back tax assistance.
 As a taxpayer, you have two choices: You can take the standard deduction or you can itemize your deductions.

 When you itemize, you account for every deductible item.
 In 2017, the government doubled the standard deduction for the 2018 tax year, which means more people may take the standard deduction rather than itemizing their taxes.

 For single taxpayers, the standard deduction is now $12,000.
 Taxpayers who are married and file jointly can claim $24,000.

 If you believe your tax-deductible expenses exceed that threshold, it makes sense to itemize your deduction to save even more money.

 A variety of expenses are tax deductible, including:

 IWhile deductions are certainly a useful form of back tax assistance, you should be very careful about what and how many deductions you take.
 Taking too many deductions, or deducting more than is typical, is a big red flag to the Internal Revenue Service (IRS), which may result in your having to face an audit.
 Be sure to consult with a tax professional so that you can be certain you’re making use of tax deductions correctly.